Home | Browse Topics | Consumer rights & money | Consumer protection | Automatic guarantees when buying from a business

 Are the rules the same if you buy from an overseas business?

-If you buy from an overseas business, the Act might still apply, but it becomes much more difficult to resolve issues and enforce your rights.
+The Consumer Guarantees Act might still apply if you buy from an overseas business, but it becomes much more difficult to resolve issues and enforce your rights.

 Where can I go if I want to complain?

-First you should contact the trader and see if you can resolve matters.
+First, you should contact the trader and see if you can resolve matters.
 Some businesses, like Trade Me, have a dispute resolution process available.
-Otherwise, you can go to the Disputes Tribunal, or to the Commerce Commission if there were false or misleading misrepresentations made.
+Otherwise, you can go to the Disputes Tribunal or the Commerce Commission if there were false or misleading misrepresentations made.

 Tips for handling consumer problems